Love your Breasts

 Seaweed salad

 One specific food that is recommended for breast health is seaweed.
 Wakame, kombu, nori, dulse, kelp...these are full of many cancer protective constituents including iodine which tends to be low in the modern diet.
-Japanese women who consumeseaweeds in their diet daily have low breast cancer rates, and I recommend adding seaweed to your diet daily- it can easily be added to soups, casseroles and smoothies.
+Japanese women who consume seaweeds in their diet daily have low breast cancer rates, and I recommend adding seaweed to your diet daily- it can easily be added to soups, casseroles and smoothies.
 Seaweeds modify oestrogen and phytooestrogen metabolism in a healthy way in post menopausal women.
-If you have an autoimmune thyroid condition, I recommend adding seaweed to your diet under the care of a natural medicine practitioner such as myself.
+If you have an autoimmune thyroid condition, I recommend adding seaweed to your diet under the care of a natural medicine practitioner.

 Another food that is associated with breast health in many studies is, believe it or not, soy.
-A certain hysteria has developed against soy lately but I have been delving into the issue myself and doing my own research, with an open mind- in fact I was leaning against soy myself- but once I examined the evidence for myself, I have not found that this bad press is justified.
+A certain hysteria has developed against soy lately but I have been delving into the issue myself - in fact I was leaning against soy myself- but once I examined the evidence for myself, I have not found that this bad press is justified.
 Most of the negative studies were on animals and in test tubes, not on people.
-Soy is a traditional food eaten by most Asian women in China, Korea and Japan, and it has been found to be protective against breast cancer, the same as seaweed.
+Soy is a traditional food eaten by most Asian women (and men) in China, Korea and Japan, and it has been found to be protective against breast cancer, the same as seaweed.
 Even women in western countries can benefit from soy’s protective effects.
 I make sure my soy is organic so that it is not GMO, and I do not use concentrated soy proteins, but instead stick with tempeh, tofu, soymilk and edamame.

 Click the picture to be taken to more evidence...